|A Simple Baseline for Visual Question Answering

 |Poster session and Afternoon break|

 at CVPR 2016, June 26, Las Vegas, USA

-The VQA Challenge Winners and Honorable Mentions will be revealed at this workshop where they will be awarded GPUs sponsored by NVIDIA!
+The VQA Challenge Winners and Honorable Mentions were announced at the VQA Challenge Workshop where they were awarded TitanX GPUs sponsored by NVIDIA!

 The primary purpose of this workshop is to hold a challenge on Visual Question Answering on the VQA dataset.
 VQA is a new dataset containing open-ended and multiple-choice questions about images.
 These questions require an understanding of vision, language, and commonsense knowledge to answer.
 This workshop will provide an opportunity to benchmark algorithms on the VQA dataset and to identify state-of-the-art algorithms.